vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Publish-NsxtHealthNonSOS.md

 ## Description

-The `Publish-NsxtHealthNonSOS` cmdlet performs additional checks outside of the SOS Utility to get the health of NSX on the VMware Cloud Foundation instance and prepares the data to be published to an HTML report.
+The `Publish-NsxtHealthNonSOS` cmdlet performs additional checks outside of the SoS Utility to get the health of NSX on the VMware Cloud Foundation instance and prepares the data to be published to an HTML report.
 The cmdlet connects to the SDDC Manager using the `-server`, `-user`, and `-pass` values:

 - Validates that network connectivity and autehentication is available to SDDC Manager.